 ‘Cloud computing’ is a term used to describe the delivery of computing services such as software, data access and data storage facilities over the internet rather than through a personal computer or location server.
 This enables users to access applications and data on-demand through a web browser regardless of their physical location or device (PC, notebook, iPad or mobile phone).

 It is likely that you have already used some form of cloud computing.
-Web-based email services like Hotmail, Yahoo!
-Mail and Gmail, are common examples of cloud computing.
+Web-based email services like Outlook, Gmail and Yahoo!
+Mail, are common examples of cloud computing.
 The email service is not attached to any computer, but exists virtually and can be accessed remotely at anytime.
 Another example of a cloud service is Google Docs.
 It allows users to create, edit, store and share documents in real time online.

 There are a number of cloud delivery models that differ depending on who can access and utilise the cloud services and infrastructure.
 For example, some clouds will only be available for use by one organisation (private/internal cloud) while others will be shared with other organisations and/or members of the public (public cloud).
 Microsoft, Amazon and Google provide public cloud services.
 A combination of a public and private cloud can also exist and is known as a hybrid cloud.

 Cloud computing is not dissimilar to many digital products already used in schools and TAFE.
 Such technologies include intranets, content/learning management systems and media libraries.
 Indeed, many of these products can be accessed remotely by teachers and students through a web browser.
-While the IT infrastructure behind these services may vary, these technologies all provide a digital space where content can be stored, accessed and shared amongst a group of people.
-To this degree, they are the same and can be collectively referred to as ‘digital content repositories’.
-Smartcopying contains a manual on the copyright implications of digital content repositories:
+While the IT infrastructure behind these services may vary, these technologies all provide a digital space where content can be stored, accessed and shared among a group of people.

 There are special licences and exceptions in the Australian Copyright Act 1968 that allow teachers to copy and communicate other people’s copyright material on digital repositories.
 In order to determine whether these licences and exceptions apply to your use, you will first need to determine copyright ownership in the content.